Lisa Campos

 One of Campos’ first tasks upon her hiring was to develop and implement a new strategic plan for the future of UTSA Athletics and align with UTSA President Taylor Eighmy’s vision and strategic initiatives for the university.
 Less than one year later, she introduced the Roadrunner Game Plan, which utilizes three winning values — Excellence, Integrity and Unity — to focus on developing and enhancing the student-athlete experience, creating a culture of excellence, developing resources and uniting the community.
 The plan’s emphasis to develop champions in the classroom, in competition and in life has been evident during her tenure.

 Campos also has overseen the implementation of the Roadrunner Leadership and Professional Development Academy, which offers personal wellness, freshman transition and career development workshops to UTSA’s 350-plus student-athletes.
-She also introduced UTSA Athletics Diversity & Inclusion Excellence, an initiative that seeks to foster a diverse and inclusive culture for the entire campus.

 In June 2021, Campos’ forward-thinking approach guided UTSA to become one of the first institutions to introduce an educational and life skills program in anticipation of now-implemented NCAA and state legislation related to name, image and likeness (NIL) activities.
 Runners Go Bold is a comprehensive program providing student-athletes with the knowledge and skills to build their personal brands and financial acumen.